Thiago Silva eyeing PSG exit amid criticism

 "All things said, I am 33.
 I have two years left on my contract and after that, I will hand over to somebody else."

-Silva and PSG are on track to claim the domestic treble after reaching the Coupe de France final on Wednesday, having already clinched Ligue 1 and Coupe de la Ligue glory.
+Silva and PSG are on track to claim the domestic treble after reaching the Coupe de France final on Thursday (AEST), having already clinched Ligue 1 and Coupe de la Ligue glory.